 Benefits Effective Dates

-Beginning July 2017, the benefits effective date for newly hired or newly benefits-eligible faculty and staff will be based on hire date.
-Benefits will be effective on the first of the month following your hire date, unless you are hired on the first day of the month.
-Then your benefits will be effective on your date of hire.
+Beginning July 1, 2017, the benefits effective date for newly hired or newly benefits-eligible faculty and staff is based on hire date.
+Benefits will be effective on the first day of the month following the hire date, unless an employee is hired on the first of the month; then benefits are effective on the date of hire (i.e. first day of the month), regardless of the enrollment date.
+Employees have 30 days from their hire date to enroll in benefits.
+For Regents’ Optional Retirement Plan (ORP) and Teachers Retirement System (TRS), an employee will have 60 days from the effective hire date to enroll in a retirement plan.

 Qualifying Events for Changing Benefits